Dreamcast-Projects/dcprofiler/README.md

 There is two parts to this project:
 1. The files you include in your project (profiler.c, profiler.h)
-2. The application(dctrace) that parses the data (trace.bin) your Freamcast application generates.
+2. The application(dctrace) that parses the data (trace.bin) your Dreamcast application generates.
 This application is based on the project [HERE](https://web.archive.org/web/20130528172555/http://www.ibm.com/developerworks/library/l-graphvis/) but with added counters to show the time spent in each function.

 ## Instructions: